THINGS TO KNOW ABOUT DAUFUSKIE ISLAND

 - Wine and Woodworks (est 2015): Mike Loftus builds hand-crafted wooden boats, canoes, kayaks, and more in his woodworking shop while his wife Joanne offers local organic wine and beer.
 For the eager-to-learn, Mike offers kayaking kits and teaches folks how to build their own boat!
 The craft wine & beer shop is open every Saturday afternoon, but poke your head in anytime to see if Mike is around.

 - Daufuskie Island Rum Company (est 2014): Tony Chase and his partners offer delicious rum with an “American-made” guarantee.
-The Rum Company offers tours Wednesdays to Saturdays.
-For $7, you’ll receive a half-hour tour including three tastings.
+The Rum Company offers tours Wednesdays trough Saturdays.
+For $7, you’ll receive a half-hour tour followed by a tasting.
 Ever-creative, Tony has crafted a variety of flavors such as Vanilla, Gold (aged in bourbon barrels), “Fuskie Fire”, and Spiced (made with 9 secret ingredients).

 - Daufuskie Blues (est 2015): Leanne Coulter and Rhonda Davis have teamed up to create gorgeous indigo-dyed fabrics.
 They have set up shop in the historic Maryfield School, and you can find them inside most afternoons hard at work.